Safety v. Privacy: Finding the Balance with Video Surveillance

 Lafarge Canada Inc. (the “Employer”) operates Ready Mix cement trucks.
 These are extremely large vehicles which carry heavy liquid loads on congested urban roads.
 In an effort to continuously improve safety and driver training, the Employer introduced the SmartDrive System, consisting of five truck cameras: four cameras around the perimeter of the vehicle and one in-cab camera that captures the driver’s actions (the “System”).

 The System serves multiple purposes: safety, training, driver exoneration in the case of false claims, improved productivity and support for disciplinary investigations.
 The System has no capability for real-time surveillance or remote activation.
-A recording is only triggered by certain events, such as excessive speed, hard breaking or a collision.
+A recording is only triggered by certain events, such as excessive speed, hard braking or a collision.
 If triggered, the System transmits a 20-second video clip of the incident for review.

 The Union grieved the installation of the in-cab camera, arguing that it unreasonably intruded upon a driver’s privacy.